MWiechmann/ai_story_scale/README.md

 Then generate items for these dimensions.
 Base those on existing literature and theory or by exploratory research (= talking to people).
 2. _Scale Development_: Take your drafted questionnaire and see how people respond to your questions in the real world.
 The main technique here is analyzing responses to the questions with exploratory factor analysis (EFA) to investigate the underlying factorial structure that explains response patterns on the items.
 Usually, this step is also used to sort out items that are undesirable for one reason or another.
 Ideally, the first version of the questionnaire will be finalized at the end of this step: The researcher will typically have revised the dimensions to be measured and will have selected the ideal set of items to measure those for a first usable version of the scale.
-3. _Scale Validation_: Additional studies are undertaken to validate the scale's validity and reliability.
-The researcher might suggest modifications to the questionnaire to further refine it.
+3. _Scale Validation_: Undertake additional studies to validate the scale's validity and reliability.
+You might want to suggest modifications to the questionnaire based on your results to further refine the measure.

 ### Existing Measures For Human Evaluations Of Stories: A Second Look
 We have now covered enough ground, to discuss the potential issues of existing measures for story quality.
 In short, I see methodological shortcomings and potentially severe issues with the existing measures.